SCRT-HQ/VaporShell/docs/glossary/New-VSCloudWatchAlarm.md

 ### -Metrics
 An array that enables you to create an alarm based on the result of a metric math expression.
 Each item in the array either retrieves a metric or performs a math expression.
-If you specify the Metrics parameter, you cannot specify MetricName, Dimensions, Period, Namespace, Statistic, or ExtendedStatistic.
+If you specify the Metrics parameter, you cannot specify MetricName, Dimensions, Period, Namespace, Statistic, ExtendedStatistic, or Unit.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cw-alarm.html#cfn-cloudwatch-alarm-metrics
 DuplicatesAllowed: False